Agenda

 This session will focus on the opportunities for Chinese businesses to invest in the UK, to support the UK government's growth agenda.
 Partnerships that support the UK's ambitious Net Zero commitments and bring Chinese innovation and new technologies to partners in the UK.
 We will hear from Chinese investors in the UK and specialist advisers who are supporting these investors to navigate the UK regulatory environment.
 We will also explore business opportunities, the types of partnerships that currently exist, and how increased Chinese investment in the UK can help accelerate the UK growth agenda.

-This session is sponsored by Red Rock Renewables.
+This session was sponsored by Red Rock Renewables.

 Huang Shan, Director & Senior Fellow, Caixin Insight (Host)